chrisuberti/ci_cms/README.md

+Stock trading platform, using UberCMS as basis for building CRUD parts

 This is a personal CMS that I'm building for learning purposes and to help as base for future projects

 CMS is built around CodeIgniter and Auth_Ion authentication.